-BYkids currently has seven completed films.
+BYkids currently has nine completed films.
 With the help of expert mentors, kids around the world tell their own stories, in their own words, through documentary film.
 Come see the world through their eyes.

 Mohammad Shasho (age 18) made the perilous journey from Syria to Berlin and struggles with his family to set up a new life.
 Mentored by award-winning documentary filmmaker, Anja Baron, Mo finds his own voice and gives voice to his fellow refugees.

 12-year-old Edelsin Linette Mendez illuminates the consequences of climate change on the coffee market, her community’s traditional source of livelihood and Nicaragua’s primary agricultural product.

 Faiza Almontaser, a 17-year-old from New York City, immigrated with her family to the US from Yemen when she was in middle school, and she faced vicious bullying because of her Islamic identity.
 Mentored by the legendary pioneer of direct cinema, Albert Maysles, Faiza shows us her courageous and inspiring journey from victim to activist.

 María Ceballos Paz, a 16-year-old girl, is one of the estimated four million Colombians driven from their homes by decades of civil war.
 Now living in the slums of Cali, she intimately brings us into her world.
 Through her lens and mentored by Hollywood television producer, Susan Hoenig, María puts a human face on the cost of civil war and the drug trade.

 India native, Jayshree Janu Kharpade (age 16) illuminates the immense social and economic potential of educating girls in the developing world.
 Jayshree’s film mentor is the renowned Joyce Chopra, a pioneer of documentary cinema.